borntofrappe/react-practice/22 - Tomorrow's List/README.md

 </svg>
 ```

-It describes the outline of a cat, sitting on the outline of a house.
-I've managed to create the illustration while `create-react-app` was setting up the website and I'd like to include it in the body's background, to reinforce the point of the application: a list for tomorrow'ss priorities.
-As I see it, I will use the application at the end of the day, to set the priorities of the day which follows.
+It describes the outline of a cat, comfortably sitting on the outline of a house.
+I've managed to create the illustration while `create-react-app` was setting up the website and I'd like to include it in the body's background.

 ## Style

 At first I decided to test out a popular framework in [material-ui](https://material-ui.com/).
-I'm sure it's more out of inexperience than anything, but I found the design rather cumbersome and incredibly inefficient, so I switched back to CSS and `styled-components`.
+I'm sure it's more out of inexperience than anything, but I found the design process rather cumbersome and incredibly inefficient, so I switched back to CSS and `styled-components`.
 In the **res** folder you find a basic idea behind the design of the application using HTML and CSS.

 ## useState